What are Harmonized System (HS) codes?

 The HS code system is structured hierarchically, with products being classified into categories and subcategories based on their characteristics.
 The first two digits of the code indicate the broadest category, with subsequent digits providing greater detail.
 There are 21 sections in the HS code system, each corresponding to a particular group of products.
 These sections are further divided into chapters, which group products based on common characteristics.
 Chapters are then subdivided into headings, subheadings, and further levels of detail as needed.
 This hierarchical structure allows for easy classification of products into categories that are consistent across countries, making it an essential tool for international trade.

 Struggling to choose HS codes for European imports?
-Reach out to us, become our order fulfillment customer and we can help you establish your presence with local inventory, proper import taxes, and available stock in Europe.
+CAPLINQ offers an entire Order Fulfillment service where we help customers establish their presence with local inventory, proper import taxes, and available stock in Europe.

 Chapters in HS codes: